25 Countries that Grant Scholarships for International Students

 The New Zealand Development Scholarships (NZDS) scheme offers the opportunity to people from selected developing countries to undertake development-related studies in New Zealand.
 New Zealand -Development Scholarships are offered for full-time, tertiary level study at participating New Zealand education institutions.

-Asian Government Scholarships
+Asia Government Scholarships

 To date, some 65,000 students from approximately 160 countries and regions around the world have studied in Japan under the Japanese Government (Monbukagakusho) Scholarship program established in 1954.
 As of May 1, 2005, there were 9,891 foreign students studying in Japan as Japanese government scholarship students.